ankitprajapati07/RAG_QA_app/README.md

 3. **Generation**: LLM creates a dynamic answer based on retrieved context
 4. **Response**: Returns closest match ID, question, and generated answer

+## Results

+Screenshots of the API in action are included in the repository showing:
+- Successful API responses with medical questions
+- Example queries and generated answers

 ## Notes

 - The FAISS index is pre-built and included in the repo